-One notable Swedish blockchain company is ChromaWay AB, which has developed a blockchain platform on which applications can be run, taking advantage of all the benefits of blockchain technology.
-ChromaWay was one of the Swedish companies that was a partner to the Swedish mapping, cadastral and land registration authority (Lantmäteriet) in the blockchain project regarding the Swedish land registry (see Blockchain and the Lantmäteriet, below).
-It is also one of the few companies in Sweden that have carried out a successful ICO and is now expanding its operations into more recent blockchain-related trends, such as the metaverse.
-Recently, the company has seen growing profits and additional investment capital funding.
-ChromaWay is in no sense alone - even though there has not been a spike in ICOs, Sweden has a lot of exciting and rapidly growing companies within the blockchain area.
+One notable Swedish blockchain company is ChromaWay AB, which has developed a blockchain platform on The project was initiated in 2015 and finalised in 2019. which applications can be run, taking advantage of all It remains to be seen whether a permanent solution will the benefits of blockchain technology.
+ChromaWay was be built on this experiment.
+Still, it is a good example of one of the Swedish companies that was a partner to collaboration between the public and private sectors in the Swedish mapping, cadastral and land registration the blockchain area and is among the Swedish blockchain authority (Lantmäteriet) in the blockchain project use cases that have received the most acknowledgement regarding the Swedish land registry (see Blockchain and attention. and the Lantmäteriet, below).
+It is also one of the few Swedish Companies Registrations Office companies in Sweden that have carried out a successful In 2021, the Swedish Companies Registrations Office ICO and is now expanding its operations into more was instructed by the Swedish government to develop an recent blockchain-related trends, such as the metaverse. experimental register for company information based on Recently, the company has seen growing profits and blockchain technology labelled "Proof of Business".
+The additional investment capital funding.
+ChromaWay is in no project aims to provide accurate real-time information to sense alone - even though there has not been a spike in the public by using the strengths of distributed ledger and ICOs, Sweden has a lot of exciting and rapidly growing blockchain technology.
+The agency presented the results companies within the blockchain area. from its case study to the Swedish government in March During 2021, two market-leading Swedish crypto-2023.

+exchanges - Goobit Group and Safello Group - were
-During 2021, two market-leading Swedish cryptoexchanges - Goobit Group and Safello Group - were publicly listed on Nasdaq First North Growth Market.
-Furthermore, in the beginning of 2023, the world's largest cryptocurrency exchange, measured by trading volume, Binance, was registered for management and trading in virtual currency in Sweden by the Swedish Financial Supervisory Authority.

-Blockchain and the Lantmäteriet

-The Swedish mapping, cadastral and land registration authority (Lantmäteriet) has initiated an experiment using blockchain technology together with a number of other actors in the Swedish private and public sectors as partners.
-Blockchain has been used in a pilot project to verify the transfer of real property between parties through registration in the Swedish land registry by exploiting the built-in transparency and security of blockchain technology, with the goal of saving both time and costs from an administrative perspective.
+The work performed by the Swedish Companies publicly listed on Nasdag First North Growth Market.
+Registrations Office focused on analysing trends in the Furthermore, in the beginning of 2023, the world's largest crypto/blockchain sector, and developing the proof of cryptocurrency exchange, measured by trading volume, business concept in the form of digital wallets where Binance, was registered for management and trading entrepreneurs can verify identities and then exchange in virtual currency in Sweden by the Swedish Financial company information in a secure and reliable way.
+Despite Supervisory Authority. the limited initial scope of the project, the Swedish Blockchain and the Lantmäteriet Companies Registrations Office have been positive The Swedish mapping, cadastral and land registration about the case study.
+The authority also sees significant authority (Lantmäteriet) has initiated an experiment using potential for automation, efficiency gains and increased blockchain technology together with a number of other security for entrepreneurs if the case study is followed up actors in the Swedish private and public sectors as by additional work.
+The authority also identifies a need to partners.
+Blockchain has been used in a pilot project to continue to work with these questions more broadly on a verify the transfer of real property between parties through Scandinavian and European level.
+Therefore, as a part of registration in the Swedish land registry by exploiting wider European co-operation, the Swedish Companies the built-in transparency and security of blockchain Registrations Office will be involved in continuous technology, with the goal of saving both time and costs developments of digital wallets at the EU level. from an administrative perspective.